All students entering at the start of the course should possess (i) and (ii) with either (iii) or (iv), plus (v):

 Applications for this course are competitive and can close early.
 We therefore recommend an early application - ideally by April.

 Months of entry

-The course is offered in partnership between the School of Psychology at the University and the Sussex Partnership NHS Foundation Trust, bringing together a top-rated academic institution with a world-leading research profile in applied psychology and an NHS Trust that is a Teaching Trust of Brighton and Sussex Medical School (BSMS).
+This course is offered in partnership between the School of Psychology at the University of Sussex and the Sussex Partnership NHS Foundation Trust.

 Information for international students

 Please visit our website for latest fees information: Fees and scholarships

 The University of Sussex aims to attract the most talented students to postgraduate study.
 For full details of our scholarships please visit: Masters Scholarships